The-Marcy-Lab-School/problem-set-11_7/README.md

 **Quick Sort:**

 2. In the `exercises.js` file, implement each of the sorting algorithms above **without using JavaScript's built-in** `.sort()` method.
-Run `jest` to execute the test suite.
+Run `npm test` to execute the test suite.
 Each of the functions has been stubbed out for you, but you are welcome to create your own helper functions if needed.